 Early in my research, I studied prenatal exposure to drugs like cocaine and opiates on infant and child neurobehavioral outcomes, and then I discovered the impact that tobacco smoke can have on a child’s health and development.
 Studying tobacco smoke led to exploration of other environmental toxicants like metals, industrial chemicals and air pollution.
 I always balance my studies by accounting for other factors, such as stress, poverty and caregiver characteristics as they are also critical contributors to a child’s development.

 Through a pregnancy and birth cohort study from Cincinnati, we have studied a variety of common environmental toxicants — tobacco smoke, air pollution, pesticides and industrial chemicals — and how they may impact child neurobehavior, health and neuroimaging outcomes.
 We completed our most recent follow-up on the children in 2019, at age 12.
-We are awaiting funding decisions that will extend our follow-up to late adolescence.
+We are currently completing follow-up study visits at age 18.

 I also collaborate with investigators from multiple institutions, both domestically and internationally, regarding neurobehavioral assessments and staff training strategies.
 We work to acquire the most appropriate outcome measures with the highest standards of reliability and validity.
 My ultimate goal is to identify short- and long-term neurobehavioral outcomes among infants and children from a variety of samples, advancing our understanding of developmental trajectories and factors that may alter outcomes.